Skip to content

 Error Handling

-1. Database Query Errors: The getUserRecord node continues on error to handle new users
+1. Database Errors: User lookup continues on error to handle new users

-2. Agent Failures: Both conversation handlers have error outputs that route to the error logging system
+2. Agent Failures: Both sub-workflows have error handling that continues execution

-5. Graceful Degradation: The system continues to function even when individual components fail
+5. Graceful Degradation: System continues operating even when individual components fail

 Known Limitations

-• [Weekly Report] Conversation Handler - Optimized (UmXTl93UZT4C9o9q): Handles weekly report collection conversations
+• Weekly Report Handler (UmXTl93UZT4C9o9q): Processes weekly report conversations

-• Francis - SalesTrackingAgent - optimized (MBUCWxZ2NnrrKMzz): Manages general sales tracking and user interactions
+• Francis - SalesTrackingAgent (MBUCWxZ2NnrrKMzz): Handles regular coaching interactions

 Setup Instructions